ama-lyn/Leetcode_Challenges/README.md

 ## Contributing

 I welcome contributions, feedback, and suggestions for improvement.
-If you have any insights, optimizations, or alternative solutions for the problems I've solved, feel free to open a pull request or raise an issue.
+If you have any alternative solutions for the problems I've solved, feel free to open a pull request or raise an issue.
-//